dunnza/wheniwork/README.md

 2. Navigate to /frontend in your cloned repo (from step 2 above).

 3. Run the command `npm install` to install the necessary dependencies (in a different shell from the one in step 3 above).
+This could take a minute or two.

 4. Once step 3 is complete, run the command `npm run dev`.
+This could also take some time.
+You may have to continue to step 5 after a few seconds to trigger Next.js to compile the page you're trying to load.

 5. Navigate to `http://localhost:3000` in a browser to see the application and interact with it.